 Hiding: To hide a public member instead of making an alias you can use keyword "hide".
 You can hide any public members from a loaded module.
 If you use a regular expression you can hide several public members that use a specific pattern.

 You can execute the public methods of a secondary module in two modes: synchronous mode and asynchronous mode.
 This is how you can split a large applications into smaller, more manageable parts that can be executed in parallel.

-In next module called: test_aspect.bee we create a rule that delay execution for several seconds using "wait" then it returns a result "r" equal to the argument value "t".
-So the rule basicly does nothing but wait.
+In next module called: "test_module.bee", we create a public rule that delay execution for several seconds using "wait" then it returns a result "r" equal to the argument value "t".
+So the rule basicity does nothing but wait.

-Let's use the module previously defined in synchron mode.
+Let's use the module previously defined in synchronous mode.

-Let's use the module previously defined in asynchron mode.
-For this we use keywords "begin" to start a process and "rest" to wait for the processes to synchronize.
+Let's use the module previously defined in asynchronous mode.
+For this we use keywords "begin" to start a process and "wait" for all asynchronous sub-processes to synchronize.

-Note: By using begin and rest you can create multi-session applications.
+Note: By using begin and wait you can create multi-session applications.
 Each aspect is executed on a different core, and the application runs them in parallel.
-The main thread is waithing using resolve keyword for the threads to finish.
+The main thread is waiting using resolve keyword for the threads to finish.